 Establish Secure Identities for Everything

 Best practice is to ensure that every connection to, from, or within a container or cluster uses SSL/TLS to enable mutual authentication and end-to-end encryption.
-This prevents unauthorized adversaries from making a connection that could compromise the security of a container or entire cluster.
+This prevents unauthorized adversaries from making a connection that could compromise container security of an entire cluster.
 It’s also important to monitor and audit SSL/TLS certificates that are issued and active.
 Unknown, rogue or non-complaint certificates can result in an unexpected outage, or worse, misuse that allows unintended access to restricted systems.

 For instance, Kubernetes can generate and issue certificates on its own, but most find that it doesn’t provide the visibility they need to ensure that certificates haven’t been issued inappropriately.
 However, Kubernetes also supports the ACME protocol, which can be used to obtain certificates from other sources, such as Let’s Encrypt.
 This protocol support integrates with the Keyfactor ACME Server, included as part of Keyfactor Command – our PKI-as-a-Service and certificate automation platform – to obtain certificates from any enterprise-supported PKI, whether public or private, that is configured in the Keyfactor platform.
 This enables secure, automatic issuance of a unique, trusted identity certificate for every container at deployment.
 This is done with robust role-based access control to different certificate templates or products, along with extensive workflow, auditing, and alerting capabilities, to provide the peace of mind that no certificates are being issued or used when they should not be.